Adam Purple: Family and move to Australia

 He had at least four biological children and two stepchildren.
 With his first wife, Ann, he had two daughters, Jenean and Lenore.
 His second wife, Romola, had two daughters, Dorothy and Diane.
 A later partner, known as "Eve", gave birth to a girl, Nova Dawn.
-He also had a son with a later partner, according to accounts of his life published in two parts in The Villager (NYC) in January 2016, which contain quotes from the eldest four girls about their lives with Purple, and his sexual abuse of all of them in Australia.
+He also had a son with a later partner.

 In 1964, Wilkie and his wife, Romola, and their "blended family" of four girls emigrated to Australia, by boat.
 They traveled on the Orsova, docking in New South Wales after a three-month voyage.
 Wilkie worked as an English and literature teacher.
 The family lived in Kurrajong Heights, near Sydney.
-Wilkie was convicted of child molestation and deported in the late 1960s or early 1970s.
 He moved to the Haight-Ashbury area of San Francisco, California.

+Abuse and Deportation from Australia

+Wilkie was convicted of child molestation in Australia and deported in the late 1960s or early 1970s.
+Accounts of his eldest children published in two parts in The Villager in January 2016 detailed years of abuse, in particular sexual abuse, by their father; this allegedly included being shown pornography; being given and forced to use dildos their father made; and being used as a “sex slave” and made to perform at gatherings.
+One daughter claimed Wilkie made her put in an IUD that left her permanently unable to have children.
+One of his step-daughters alleged he would sometimes kick them with steel-toed boots and once chased her in his car, apparently trying to run her over.
+Another step-daughter says one incident of physical abuse was so severe it gave her scoliosis.

-The Garden of Eden
+Garden of Eden

-Purple's "Garden of Eden", built by him single-handedly over five years starting in 1975, was a well-known open, community garden on Forsyth Street in the Lower East Side of Manhattan.
+Purple's "Garden of Eden", built by him single-handedly over five years starting in 1975, was a well-known open, community garden on Forsyth Street on the Lower East Side of Manhattan.
 The garden began when the city and the neighborhood were blighted with urban decay.
 A building was razed in 1973 on Eldridge Street behind Purple's apartment, and he decided to plant something with his companion, Eve.

 The process of clearing the lot took some time since the couple would only use hand tools.
 Modern machinery was considered "counter-revolutionary."
 He would haul manure from the horse-drawn carriages around Central Park and created a highly fertile topsoil.
 The garden was ready to be planted in the spring of 1975.
 The garden was designed around concentric circles with a yin-yang symbol in the center.
 As buildings were torn down on either side, Purple would add new rings to the garden, allowing it to grow.
 By the end, it was 15,000 square feet featuring a wide range of produce, including corn, cucumbers, cherry tomatoes, asparagus, black raspberries, strawberries, and 45 trees including eight black walnuts.
 He regularly bicycled to Central Park to collect horse manure to use as fertilizer.